Sports Psychology Programs in Michigan

 Concentration: Licensure as a Limited Psychologist - Online Learning - Website

-- Online asynchronous master's degree
+- Online asynchronous delivery

-- Two certification track options
+- Two certification tracks available

 - Mental performance consultant track